awsdocs/amazon-athena-user-guide/doc_source/workgroups-setting-control-limits-cloudwatch.md

 1. In the navigation pane, choose **Workgroups**\.

-1. Choose the workgroup from the list\.
+1. Choose the name of the workgroup from the list\.

 1. On the **Data usage controls** tab, in the **Per query data usage control** section, choose **Manage**\.